Real Time

 - Channel names with

-:are server-controlled (gated channels) - Channel names cannot match collection names (use
+:are private (function-controlled only) - Channel names cannot match collection names (use

-/_listenfor entity subscriptions) - Channel names are scoped to your API (internally prefixed with
+/_listenfor entities) - Channel names are scoped to your API (internally prefixed with

 api-name:)